kammitama5/kammitama5.github.io/_posts/2017-4-20-Thursday-April-20th.md

 ## Katas Solved (mix of Python and JS):

   ```
-  //JS
+  /*
+  JS
-  //Create an object called rooms that contains at least three rooms as properties,
+  Create an object called rooms that contains at least three rooms as properties,
-  //and each individual room should have at least three properties
+  and each individual room should have at least three properties
+  */
   var rooms = {
       room1 : {name: "room1", description: "black", completed: "done"},
       room2 : {name: "room2", description: "white", completed: "done"},